 Utah was the fastest-growing state for home solar west of the Mississippi in 2016, with annual rooftop solar installations more than doubling to 85 MW according to a report from Utah Clean Energy.
 This growth has been helped by a residential solar tax credit worth up to $2,000, which will stay in place through 2021 thanks to a recent legislative compromise.
 Not only that, but Utah’s net metering policy has a very generous cap of 20% of the state’s electricity demand, giving the market plenty of room to grow in the long term.

-While the utility Rocky Mountain Power proposed several new fees for solar customers last year, the public outcry was so loud that RMP ended up withdrawing the proposal — a noteworthy demonstration of the power of the home solar constituency even in red states.
+While the utility Rocky Mountain Power proposed several new fees for solar customers last year, the public outcry was so loud that RMP ended up withdrawing the proposal — a noteworthy demonstration of the power of the red-state home solar constituency.
 Of course, the public spirit behind solar in Utah might not be a complete shock given that the state’s beloved Utah Jazz basketball team plays in the Vivint Smart Home Arena — sponsored by Vivint Solar, a Utah-based company that has gone on to become one of the largest installers in the country.

 As anyone from Texas will proudly tell you, the Lone Star state is utterly unique — and its home solar market is no exception.
 Known primarily as the heart and soul of the U.S. oil and gas industry, Texas has lately been proving itself a formidable engine for renewables development as well, surpassing California to become the leading state for wind power.
 And, while it has been slower to tap into its equally-powerful sunshine, it began to scale its residential solar market in 2016 despite installing only a tiny fraction of its truly gargantuan potential.